 About Royal Docks West

 Much has changed since the Royal Victoria Dock was first opened in 1855.
 Once a bustling hub of industry, a place of innovation and great ambition, it is now a place to call 'home'.
-Royal Docks West is an exciting new collection of 79 homes ranging from studios to three bedrooms with impressive water or urban vistas.
+Royal Docks West is an exciting new collection of up to 1,000 new homes ranging from studios to three bedrooms with impressive water or urban vistas.

-Royal Docks West was designed with the quality of life at its heart.
-All the while serving the neighbourhood, too, adding to it an elegant and thoughtful new piece of architecture.
+Royal Docks West was designed with quality of life at its heart.
+All the while serving the neighbourhood, adding to it an elegant and thoughtful new piece of architecture.

 Part of a diverse and evolving neighbourhood, Royal Docks West is steps from the water's edge - a place of leisure, with its many waterfront restaurants, boutiques, and areas of recreation, where you can kayak, windsurf, and even swim.